samburnstone/comlink-async-iterators/README.md

 Uses Comlink's `transferHandler` pluggable functionality to add support for async and sync iterables to be called from a different browser execution context.

+This repository accompanies [this blog post](https://blog.scottlogic.com/2020/04/22/Async-Iterators-Across-Execution-Contexts.html) which I hope you find informative.
+Note that you may want to take a look at [this Comlink issue](https://github.com/GoogleChromeLabs/comlink/issues/435) where there's a discussion about how to get generators working using the library.

 ## Running the examples

 A number of different iterable use-cases were trialled to check the transfer handler worked in these cases.
 You can view these examples by doing the following: